The crew of 41-24635 on return from the 4 May 1943 mission to the Ford and General Motors plants at Antwerp, Belgium.

 Military | Major | Cameraman, Gunner, Actor | 303rd Bomb Group

-Clark Gable flew 5 missions as Captain filming 50,000 ft of gunnery combat during 1943.
+Clark Gable flew at least 5 missions as Captain filming 50,000 ft of gunnery combat during 1943.
 He received the Air Medal for his service.
 1 mission was flown with the 303rd BG.
 The rest were with the 351st BG in different aircraft.
-The film was named 'Combat...
+The film was named...

 Military | Staff Sergeant | Waist Gunner | 303rd Bomb Group